The History of Ojiyama’s Makekirai-Inari In Kawara...

 The best highlight of the residence is the fact that its appearance at the time has been preserved till this day.
 The reason is that during the Abolition of the Domain System, an administrative reform during the Meiji period (1868 – 1912), when the transfer of retainers occurred one after another, there were few transfers from Okachimachi.
 As the people had not left, maintenance was well kept.
 The fact that we can grasp the characteristics of the estate, from the layout of the rooms to its scale, is very valuable.

-Please also check out the Tanba Suikinkutsu located in the courtyard.
+Please also check out the Tamba Suikinkutsu located in the courtyard.
 A suikinkutsu is the pleasant sound of reverberating water unique to Japan as a garden feature.
 A jar is buried underground and is a structure where the sound of dripping water as it falls is produced and echoes.
-The Tanba Suikinkutsu uses Tanba pottery and its jar is one of the Six Old Kilns of Japan.
+The Tamba Suikinkutsu uses Tanba pottery and its jar is one of the Six Old Kilns of Japan.
 You can experience the elegant way of life of the Edo period from its healing tonal quality.

 The Okachimachi Samurai Residence is also a part of the Important Preservation Districts for Groups of Traditional Buildings.
 How about stepping into the wonderful historical scenery of a castle town and time traveling into the Edo period?